Jeezy Makes His Relationship With The Real's Jeannie Mai Instagram Official

 "The couple walked into the event arm-in-arm and were all smiles through the night," his rep told People, which was first to break the news.

 However, fans had been speculating on their status for quite some time.
 Back in January, Malika Haqq posted a picture of the pair hanging out with a few pals, including Trey Songz, Lori Harvey and O.T.
 Genasis.
 She then captioned the image "3's Company."
-Mai later addressed the photo on her show.
+Jeannie later addressed the photo on her show.

 "Look, you guys know I'm multi-dating, and Jeezy and I hang out," the TV star told her co-hosts.
 "He's very special to me, so we don't really have a label to define what it is we're doing.
 We're just having a good time together."